HamedStack/HamedStack.Replay.VSCode/README.md

 ## Shortcuts

-For manual control on auto typing you can use the following shortcuts:
+For manual control on auto typing, you can use the following shortcuts:

 | Action | Window/Linux   | Mac           |
 |:-------|:--------------:|:-------------:|